DanySK/slides-2025-unito-progmob-collektive/content/_generator.md

 * Self-organisation is **very hard to engineer**
 * The system properties are built **bottom-up** from **local interactions**
-* Even worse, even when a self-org system has been built and verified, it is extremely hard to **reuse** it in a different context
+* Even worse, even when a self-organizing system has been built and verified, it is extremely hard to **reuse** it in a different context

 ### Where is the *engineering*?